edgeimpulse/expert-projects/image-projects/fomo-ad-in-aws.md

 ---
 description: >-
-  Advanced ML workflow with available Jupyter Notebook using computer vision, AWS SageMaker and MLFlow to benchmark industry visual anomaly models
+  Advanced ML workflow with available Jupyter Notebook using computer vision, AWS SageMaker and MLFlow to benchmark industry visual anomaly models.
 ---

-# Optimize a cloud-based Visual Anomaly Detection Model for Edge Deployments
+# Optimize a Cloud-based Visual Anomaly Detection Model for Edge Deployments

 Created By: Mathieu Lescaudron